 Deputy Director & Professor of Innovation and Public Governance / UCL IIPP

+Rainer Kattel is Deputy Director and Professor of Innovation and Public Governance at the UCL Institute for Innovation and Public Purpose (IIPP).
 Before joining UCL IIPP, Rainer led Ragnar Nurkse School of Innovation and Governance for 10 years, building it into one of the leading innovation and governance schools in the region.
-His background is in philosophy, political philosophy, classics and public administration.

 - Innovation Bureaucracy (with Wolfgang Drechsler and Erkki Karo; Yale, 2020)